Government Refinance Assistance

 “There are very few V-shaped recoveries in the history of real estate, and this one is likely to be even slower because of the size of the bubble,” said Robert Shiller, the Yale University professor who, with economist Karl Case, created home price indexes in the 1980s now used by Standard & Poor’s.

-Comments (0) Posted by G.R.A.
+Comments Off on Housing prices hitting a bottom or not?
+Posted by G.R.A.
 Admin on Tuesday, May 26th, 2009

-Filed under FHA streamline
+Filed under FHA streamlines

 There was a good article over at Mainstreet.com extolling the virtues of FHA streamline loans.
 If you have an FHA or VA loan at 6% or higher contact us today to see about streamlining your loan to a lower interest rate while you still can.
 Here are some excerpts from the article: